 As per the Workplace survey, flexible work arrangements can boost the morale of 90% of employees.
 And when employees’ morale is high, they are more confident about their work.

-Thus, more and more organizations are allowing their employees to work remotely either on a regular basis or for limited hours per week.
+Thus, more and more organizations are allowing their employees to work remotely either regularly or for limited hours per week.

 Earlier many employers were skeptical about the performance of employees if they work from remote locations

-Many organizations are planning to employ remote teams and some have even made the decision to allow most of their employees to work from home on a regular basis.
+Many organizations are planning to employ remote teams and some have even decided to allow most of their employees to work from home regularly.

 While remote working is the next big thing among businesses all over the globe, it isn’t surprising that some employers are going to stick with the old ways.